12 Yogurt-Free Products With Probiotics

 The Bottom Line: Drink this!
 But split it into two servings if you’re watching your carb intake.

 Generally speaking, kefir is an excellent source of probiotics and bone-strengthening calcium, Koszyk tells us.
-And Lifeways Veggie Kefir, which serves up a full serving of veggies in each container, is no exception.
-“The product contains 12 different probiotic strains and a high dosage, too—more than 10 billion,” says Koszyk.
+Lifeway’s Real Fruit Kefir is no such exception.
+“The product contains 12 different probiotic strains and a high dose, too—more than 10 billion,” says Koszyk.
 Bonus: “Since kefir has fewer milk sugars than regular milk, many people who do not tolerate milk well can sip kefir without an issue.”